RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	encryption	is	used	for	protecting	the confidentiality	of	data,	not	for	altering	values	or	ensuring	the	data cannot	be	tied	through	indirect	identifiers	to	a	specific	individual.

-### Question # 22 - Which	type	of	cloud-based	storage	is	IRM	typically	associated	with?
+### [important] Question # 22 - Which	type	of	cloud-based	storage	is	IRM	typically	associated	with?
 A.	Volume
 B.	Unstructured
 C.	Structured
 D.	Object
 Answer: D.

-Object	storage	is	typical	by	used	for	data	objects	and	downloads,	to which	IRM	technologies	and	strategies	are	often	applied.
+**Object	storage	is	typical	by	used	for	data	objects	and	downloads,	to which	IRM	technologies	and	strategies	are	often	applied**.
 Other	types of	data	are	usually	either	too	scattered	and	distributed	across	many files	or	used	too	internally	to	an	application	to	really	apply	IRM	to them.
 Object	storage	is	ideal	for	IRM	implementations	because	each object	represents	a	single	data	package.

 A	is	incorrect	because	volume	storage	appears	as	a	traditional	file system	and	would	not	typically	represent	the	kind	of	data	that	is extracted	or	downloaded,	although	it	could	be.
 Most	cloud applications	that	implement	IRM	and	offer	that	type	of	service	defer to	object	storage,	which	is	the	more	appropriate	and	correct	answer here.